pramodjha/getting-cleaning-data/codebook.md

 # Subset Name of Features by measurements on the mean and standard deviation

-  As we required only column with mean and stadard deviation so we created subset of data with same specification
+  As we required only column with mean and standard deviation so we created subset of data with same specification

         sub_dataFeaturesNames<-dataFeaturesNames$V2[grep("mean\\(\\)|std\\(\\)", dataFeaturesNames$V2)]